-Appendix B Minimum Levels of Achievement
+Appendix B Minimum Levels of Achievement for PWC and DSK

 Competency Readiness for Advancement in the Program Readiness for Internship Readiness for Graduation Competency 1.1.a.
 Students demonstrate knowledge of historic and systemic foundations of psychology.
-8 Students demonstrate knowledge of historic and systemic foundations of psychology, as evidenced by a grade of B or better in the History and Systems of Psychology paper in G600.
+Students demonstrate knowledge of historic and systemic foundations of psychology, as evidenced by a grade of B or better in G600.
 Competency 1.1.b.
 Students demonstrate the ability to apply the professional core of Counseling Psychology as it pertains to research and practice (i.e., counseling theories, multicultural issues, evidence-based interventions, ethics, career development).
-Students demonstrate ability to apply professional core of Counseling Psychology as it relates to research and practice, as evidenced by a grade of B or better in G600, G685, G624, and G622.
+Students demonstrate ability to apply professional core of Counseling Psychology as it relates to research and practice, as evidenced by a grade of B or better in G600, G685, G624/625, and G622.
 Students demonstrate ability to apply knowledge of Counseling Psychology in research, as evidenced by approval of dissertation proposal by a student's Research Committee.
 Students complete Internship.
 Students demonstrate ability to apply knowledge of Counseling Psychology in research, as evidenced by approval of dissertation by a student's Research Committee.
 Competency 1.1.c.
 Students demonstrate an understanding of human development and how behavior is shaped by the interplay of biological, cognitive, affective, and social influences.
 Students demonstrate understanding of the foundational areas of biological, cognitive, affective, and social influences, as evidenced by a grade of B or better in the following courses: G650; G656; P624; P650;

 Competency 1.1.d.
 Students demonstrate knowledge of psychological measurement and the ability to use psychological assessments.
 Students demonstrate knowledge of basic concepts in psychological measurement, as evidenced by a grade of B or better in G505 or equivalent.
-Students demonstrate knowledge of psychological measurement as evidenced by a grade of B or better in Y527 Students demonstrate knowledge of psychological assessments, as evidenced by a grade of B or better in P655 and P691.
-Students demonstrate ability to use cognitive assessments, as evidenced by a grade of B or better on their cognitive test battery report.
-Students demonstrate ability to use personality assessments, as evidenced by a grade of B or better on integrated personality assessment.
+Students demonstrate knowledge of psychological measurement as evidenced by a grade of B or better in Y527 Students demonstrate knowledge of psychological assessments, as evidenced by a grade of B or better in G650 and P691.
+Students demonstrate ability to use cognitive assessments, as evidenced by a grade of B in the cognitive assessment course G650 Students demonstrate ability to use personality assessments, as evidenced by a grade of B or better in the personality assessment course.
 Students complete Internship.
 Competency 1.1.e.
-Students demonstrate knowledge of individual differences in behavior, functional and dysfunctional aspects of behavior, and psychopathology and diagnosis Students demonstrate knowledge of psychopathology and diagnosis, as evidenced by a grade of B or better in G615 or equivalent Students demonstrate ability to identify functional and dysfunctional aspects of behavior, as evidenced by a score of Satisfactory or Exemplary on relevant items on the Advanced Practicum Evaluation Form.
-Students demonstrate ability to identify psychopathology and select appropriate diagnoses, as evidenced by a score of Satisfactory or Exemplary on relevant items on the Advanced Practicum Evaluation Form
+Students demonstrate knowledge of individual differences in behavior, functional and dysfunctional aspects of behavior, and psychopathology and diagnosis Students demonstrate knowledge of psychopathology and diagnosis, as evidenced by a grade of B or better in G615 or equivalent Students demonstrate ability to identify functional and dysfunctional aspects of behavior, as evidenced by a score of Satisfactory or better on relevant items on the Advanced Practicum Evaluation Form.
+Students demonstrate ability to identify psychopathology and select appropriate diagnoses, as evidenced by a score of Satisfactory or better on relevant items on the Advanced Practicum Evaluation Form